rust-lang/book/nostarch/chapter04.md

 `drop`, and it is where the author of `String` can put the code to return the memory.
 Rust calls `drop` automatically at the closing `}`.

-Note: This pattern is sometimes called *Resource Acquisition Is Initialization* in C++, or RAII for short.
-While they are very similar, Rust’s take on this concept has a number of differences, so we don’t tend to use the same term.
-If you’re familiar with this idea, keep in mind that it is *roughly* similar in Rust, but not identical.
+> Note: This pattern is sometimes called *Resource Acquisition Is Initialization* in C++, or RAII for short.
+The `drop` function in Rust will be familiar to you if you have used RAII patterns.

 This pattern has a profound impact on the way that Rust code is written.
 It may seem simple right now, but things can get tricky in more advanced situations